DavidPowell/OpenModes/doc/install.rst

    You can install Anaconda without administrator access, and it is available for Windows, Linux and Mac OSX.

-   *Python 3.5 is recommended*, and Python 2.7 will continue to be supported.
+   *Python 3.6 is recommended*, and Python 2.7 will continue to be supported.
-   Python versions 3.3 and 3.4 should work, but these python versions do not have pre-compiled windows binaries.
+   Python versions 3.3 to 3.5 should work, but these python versions do not have pre-compiled windows binaries.

-2. Install `gmsh`_ **version 2.11.0 or later**
+2. Install `gmsh`_ **version 3.0.x or later**

 3. Ensure that the location of the gmsh executable is added to the PATH environment variable, so running the following on the command-line